ka-riim/AirBnB_clone/README.md

 ## General

- - How to create a Python package
+ - How to create a Python package as a software engineer

   - How to create a command interpreter in Python using the cmd module